DataDog/dd-sdk-android/README.md

 If your existing codebase is already using Timber, you can migrate to Datadog easily by using the [dedicated library](dd-sdk-android-timber/README.md).

+### Integrating with Coil

+If you use Coil to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-coil/README.md).

 ### Integrating with Fresco

-If you use Fresco to load images in your application, take a look at our [dedicated library](dd-sdk-android-fresco/README.md).
+If you use Fresco to load images in your application, take a look at Datadog's [dedicated library](dd-sdk-android-fresco/README.md).

 ### Integrating with Glide